-How we spent our fundingIt cost approximately £7.4 million (consolidated costs) to provide London with an advanced trauma care service 24 hours a day, 7 days a week (very close to the restated cost of providing the service last year).
+How we spent our fundingIt cost approximately £7.4 million (consolidated costs) to provide London with an advanced trauma care service 24 hour a day, 7 days a week (very close to the restated cost of providing the service last year).
 Over £4 million went towards funding our charitable activities, including approx. £3 million on operating and maintaining the helicopters.

 *Change in accounting policy: The cost of clinical staff provided by our partners, Barts Health NHS Trust and the London Ambulance Service of £1.2 million (2015/16 £1.3 million) has been excluded from the above income and expenditure figures this year (and last year’s comparative figures are re-stated to show a true comparison).

 ** The charitable costs of the clinical provision are not included within these figures.